xenotropic/wikipediatts/README.md

 The initial command to your empty server (as sudo or root) is

-`git clone https://github.com/xenotropic/wikipedia-tts && ./wikipedia-tts/runpodinit.sh`
+cd /workspace && `git clone https://github.com/xenotropic/wikipedia-tts && ./wikipedia-tts/runpodinit.sh`

+Where /workspace is whatever directory you want your repos and models in.